-The SDS will set out an integrated economic, environmental, transport and social framework for the development of the Liverpool City Region over the next 20–25 years.
+The SDS will set out an integrated economic, environmental, transport and social framework for the development of the Liverpool City Region.

 … we are the first Combined Authority to incorporate a social value evaluation into our Strategic Development Strategy.
 Economic growth in the city region needs to benefit everyone and that is why we are determined to ensure that the social and environmental impact of any future development is considered alongside the more traditional economic measures."